xiix0/scam/README.md

-Q:	How many college football players does it take to screw in a light bulb?
+Q:	How many supply-siders does it take to change a light bulb?
-A:	Only one, but he gets three credits for it.
+A:	None.
+The darkness will cause the light bulb to change by itself.